nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 Translations for gestures.ini happen on SVN following [this process](https://github.com/nvaccess/nvda/wiki/TranslatingUsingAutomaticProcess).

 1. In your local copy of the screenReaderTranslations repository, check if the gestures.ini file exists, e.g. `d:\SVN\SRT\fr\gestures.ini`
    * If this file does not exist, create it by copying it from the last version of NVDA.
    * If it already exists, all is fine.
 2. In this file the sections correspond to the class to which the script belongs.
 If the class your looking for does not exist, create this section.
-3. Under the targeted section, add a line corresponding to the new shortcut.
-E.g.:
+3. Under the targeted section, add a line corresponding to the new shortcut. e.g.:

    ```
    toggleBold = kb:control+g, kb:control+shift+b
    ```

    If a line already exists for the script name you want to modify the shortcut, add the new shortcut on the same line, separating each shortcut from another with a comma (,)

 4. If you want to unmap the original shortcut, just map it to `None`, e.g.:

    ```
    None = kb:control+b
    ```

    Unmapping the original shortcut is only required if this shortcut does not match any other remapped locale shortcut.

 5. Save your file in UTF-8 format.
 6. Commit your changes to screenReaderTranslations repo.